 The Antigo area had rain all last night and this morning.
 Miraculously, as soon as I stepped out of the car at Lumbercamp, the rain stopped.
 Still babying my blisters, I put plastic bags over my shoes and cinched them at the ankles.
-I did this once before, and the bags lasted 2 miles.
-These puppies lasted 6 miles — all but the final one in Lumbercamp.
-Wow.
+I did this once before, and the bags lasted two miles (3.2 km).
+These puppies lasted six miles (9.7 km) – all but the final mile in Lumbercamp.
+Wow!
 The trail was perfect for a post-rainy night: mainly wide lumber roads.
 It was pretty easy hiking, and pretty easy to keep my feet relatively dry.

 The guidebook says there’s something called the “Hillbilly Hilton” in this part of Lumbercamp.
 I’ve been excited to see it ever since I began planning this venture.
 Unfortunately, I must have passed it right by.
 I thought it would be easily visible, and/or have signage, but I guess not.
 It’s supposed to have a crude bed and table/chair, I believe, plus an iron stove.

 Next up was Kettlebowl.
 Now, Kettlebowl has a reputation.
 All of the five or so hikers I’ve met heading west said they got lost there.
 Joe from this chapter agreed a lot of people get lost there.
 He showed me loads of photos of the segment, and the different types of signage used.
 I vowed to rock the Kettlebowl, and be the first thru-hiker this season to successfully navigate it.
 I did!

 But how was it?
 Well, trail-wise, there were a few nasty, overgrown spots (vegetation up to my waist and shoulders), but overall it wasn’t too bad.
 And while the trails in this area can always use a little more signage, I didn’t have any problems at all.
 Well, actually I had one problem.